St Agatha's Chapel, Easby

 St Agatha's Chapel is a private Anglican chapel in Easby, a village near Stokesley in North Yorkshire, in England.

-A chapel was dedicated in Easby in the 14th century, but it appears to have been dissolved by the reign of Edward VI of England.
+A chapel was dedicated in Easby in the 14th century, but it appears to have been dissolved by the reign of Edward VI.
 In 1881, a new private chapel was built on the initiative of James Emerson of Easby Hall.
 It was designed by James Fowler in the Early English style and incorporated a mausoleum.
 The stained glass was designed by Powell Brothers.
 The church was grade II listed in 1966.

 The chapel consists of a continuous two-bay nave and chancel, a north vestry, an octagonal mausoleum at the east end, and a west steeple.
 The steeple has a tower containing a west doorway with a pointed arch and a moulded surround.
 Above it is a timber bell stage, and a shingled broach spire with an iron crown and weathervane.
 The windows on the body of the church are lancets, and the mausoleum has pointed blank arcading with foliate capitals, and a pointed roof.
 Inside, there is a staircase to a small west gallery, and a stone reredos and pulpit.